Blog Post

 I was lucky to have an opportunity to discuss volunteering in healthcare settings, primarily hospitals, with NCVO, NHS England, NHS Trusts, a Healthwatch and Investing in Volunteers assessors.
 In the NHS’s Five Year Forward View , increasing community engagement including through volunteering is one the aims (see chapter 2).
 The purpose of the meeting was to look at how working towards and gaining Investing in Volunteers could help with this.

-Organisations that have achieved the Investing in Volunteers quality award identify that it has had a positive impact on their volunteering programmes (see the Investing in Volunteers Impact Assessment downloadable from WCVA ), but I wondered what the bigger picture was in terms of evidence about how volunteering helped to improve patients’ health outcomes.
+Organisations that have achieved the Investing in Volunteers quality award identify that it has had a positive impact on their volunteering programmes based on a previous impact report, but I wondered what the bigger picture was in terms of evidence about how volunteering helped to improve patients’ health outcomes.

 So here are some of my thoughts after a quick review of the literature on the way home.
 I look at: